 “It depends,” you insist?
 Ah, you are savvy fluvial geomorphologists.
 EACH of these bits of river is in fact a reference reach — for that particular river.
 Just like you, a river’s point of reference is within the river itself.

-Looking at the 7 different types of healthy streams above (click on each photo for more info about that type of stream), it’s obvious that if you applied E’s typical pattern to an A-type river, everything you decided to do would be a Very Hard Thing indeed.
+Looking at the 7 different types of healthy streams above (click on each photo for more info about that type of stream or click here to take the river personality quiz!), it’s obvious that if you applied E’s typical pattern to an A-type river, everything you decided to do would be a Very Hard Thing indeed.
 But when you pull your reference point back inside the river that runs through YOU instead of the one that runs through someone else (no matter how admirable that someone else may be), nothing is as hard as you originally may have thought.
 Once you’re operating within your own way of doing things, it’s clear WHAT the ideal things for you are (what is your most healthy width-to-depth ratio, slope, sinuosity, etc.) and it becomes easier to do the ideal things than NOT to.

 HOW: All you have to do is shift your attention inside.
 But sometimes, when you’re out of practice, it’s nice to have some clearer instruction.
-It’s awesome and almost weird, really, that the most common way coaches such as Bridgette, our mutual teacher Martha Beck, and I help humans find their point of reference is the same way hydrologists find a river’s Reference Reach: by tuning into the inside of the body.
+My teacher Martha Beck taught me and the other coaches in her programs to help humans find their point of reference is the same way hydrologists find a river’s Reference Reach: by tuning into the inside of the body.

 Yes, a river has a body and it’s the key to understanding what has happened to it and what wants to happen next — that’s why we call this field fluvial geomorphology: we study the earthen (geo-) body (-morph) laid down by running water (fluvial).
 We do this by wading up and down and back and forth in the river, surveying with a laser level, observing it, and, yes, picnicking on its banks and floating and splashing a bit.
 Turns out your grasp of the river increases the more time you spend enjoying it.